hspec/hspec/hspec-discover/README.markdown

 ```

 Other aspects of `hspec-discover` are not yet configurable.
 If you need
-anything else, write me an email or [open an issue on GitHub]
+anything else, write me an email, [open an issue on GitHub]
 (https://github.com/sol/hspec-discover/issues), or discuss your ideas at
 `#hspec` on freenode.